dinosaur890123/Health-Organisation-app/README.md

 A health organisation app where users can track sleep, mood, water, food etc all in one integrated system.
+Users also have the option of taking daily notes along with their mood to understand how they are going over time, and to self reflect.
+Users can also set goals, of how much water to drink or calories to consume